fregante/chrome-webstore-upload-cli/README.md

       upload, publish

   Options
-    --source          Path to either a zip file, or a directory to be zipped --extension-id    The ID of the Chrome Extension --client-id       OAuth2 Client ID
+    --source          Path to either a zip file, or a directory to be zipped (Defaults to cwd if not specified) --extension-id    The ID of the Chrome Extension --client-id       OAuth2 Client ID
     --client-secret   OAuth2 Client Secret